-As a leading provider of business information services, Thomson Reuters recognizes and encourages active participation in social media and online communications.
-We do so responsibly.
-This means we:
+As a leading provider of business information services, Thomson Reuters recognizes and encourages independent participation in social media and online communications if done so responsibly.

-- Are transparent and, if writing about Thomson Reuters or its products, services or industry, always disclose that we are employees, whether talking on behalf of the company or in a personal capacity - If writing personally and there is any risk of confusion, however slight, make it clear that the views expressed are personal and not the company's views - Unless authorized by the company to do so, do not reveal confidential data or sensitive information about the company or its customers, vendors or suppliers - Are careful to avoid discussing company trade secrets, contracting, upcoming product releases or any other proprietary information

-- Act sensibly and follow the Social Media Guidelines if we post externally about fellow employees, customers, vendors, suppliers or partner organizations - Do not create Thomson Reuters-branded social media channels without Digital Oversight Committee approval - Make sure the time and effort we spend on social media do not interfere with our job duties - Are mindful of what we post, even when it's not related to Thomson Reuters
+- Are transparent and, if writing about Thomson Reuters or its products, services or industry, always disclose that we are employees, whether talking on behalf of the company or in a personal capacity; - If writing personally and there is any risk of confusion, however slight, make it clear that the views expressed are personal and not the company's views; - Unless authorized by the company to do so, do not reveal confidential data or sensitive information about the company or its customers, vendors or suppliers - Are careful to not discuss company trade secrets, contracting, upcoming product releases or any other proprietary information - Act sensibly and follow the Social Media Guidelines if posting about fellow employees, customers, vendors, suppliers or partner organizations - Do not create Thomson Reuters-branded social media channels without Digital Oversight Committee approval; - Make sure the time and effort we spend independently on social media do not interfere with our job duties - Are mindful of what is posted, even when it's not related to Thomson Reuters

-Be aware that some of us in certain jobs may have supplemental policies regarding social media.
+Be aware that some of us in certain jobs may need to comply with supplemental policies regarding social media.
 If you have any additional questions on personal or corporate social media use, please contact the Communications team.